Mexicana de Aviación (1921–2010): 2008

+An Airbus A320-200 at Mexico City International Airport (2006).

 On April 9, 2008, Oneworld invited Mexicana to join the alliance and the airline was expected to join the alliance on November 11, 2009, together with its two subsidiaries MexicanaClick and MexicanaLink, thus adding 26 destinations to the network.
 Iberia was the sponsor of Mexicana's invitation into the Oneworld alliance.
 Mexicana was to compete with SkyTeam members Aeroméxico and Copa Airlines (which later left SkyTeam, possibly to join Star Alliance because of Continental Airlines' move to that alliance) and Star Alliance potential member TACA and member TAM for service between the US and Europe and Latin America.
 Mexicana was to start new flights to the US, Europe, and Brazil to better leverage its position.

 In October 2008, Mexicana announced three new destinations, London (Gatwick), São Paulo (Brazil), and Orlando (U.S.).
 Service commenced December 8 for São Paulo (GRU) and Orlando (MCO), followed by London (LGW) on January 9.
 With this service expansion, Mexicana became the second Mexican airline with service to Europe and Brazil (Aeromexico has long-established service to Paris, Madrid, Rome and Barcelona in Europe, and São Paulo in Brazil), and first with service to the United Kingdom.
 The Orlando route was operated with a medium-range Airbus A320, London, and São Paulo were operated with 2 leased Boeing 767-200ER.
 In addition, Mexicana announced a Mexico City to Madrid route to compete with Aeromexico and complement its partner's (Iberia) existing service.
 Mexicana announced that it will begin service to Madrid beginning in February 2009, through the acquisition of 2 Airbus A330-200 not taken by XL Airways UK due to bankruptcy.

 On November 27, 2008, as part of a restructuring of Mexicana, it was announced that Click would stop operating as a separate Low-Cost airline and begin serving domestic destinations in Mexico as a regional feeder under the name MexicanaClick.
 At this time, a new, more colorful livery was introduced to the Mexicana fleet.

 2009

+An Airbus A319-100 landing at Vancouver International Airport (2008).

 On February 4, 2009, Mexicana won a concession to operate a new feeder airline to complement the routes currently covered by Mexicana and Mexicana Click.
 The new airline was to be called MexicanaLink and operate in low-density routes to feed mainline operations from Guadalajara's airport.
 The airline flew Canadair CRJ-200 regional jet aircraft.

 Also in February 2009, Mexicana applied to the US Department of Transportation to initiate daily, non-stop service between Guadalajara, Jalisco and New York utilizing either an Airbus A319 or the larger Airbus A320.
 On February 25 Mexicana joined the Airbus MRO network evaluating the Airbus A350.